EtienneMueller/Tensorista/README.md

-# TensorSlow 2.0
+# Tensorista

 Welcome to my fun little side project!

-A couple of years ago Daniel Sabinasz did a great tutorial on the basic functionality of TensorFlow 1 called [TensorSlow](https://github.com/danielsabinasz/TensorSlow).
-As it was done in pure Python it was also possible to run it with [Pythonista](http://omz-software.com/pythonista/) on iOS.
-I really liked having the possibility to play around with neural networks on the go to see what happens with different setting.
-But with TensorFlow 2.0 and mainly using the Keras API for creating the networks, I thought it might be the time to update TensorSlow as well.
+Some time ago I downloaded [Pythonista](http://omz-software.com/pythonista/) to be able to tinker around with little python project when I am on the move.
+Unfortunately, TensorFlow is not supported and if you want to play around with neural networks, you have to implement them with Numpy by yourself.
+I did that in the beginning, but really liked the idea to be able to reuse the code I wrote on desktop.
+So, I started putting everything in the same structure as Keras so it is possible to simply exchange ```import tensorflow as tf``` with ```import tensorista as tf``` and keep the remaining code as is.

 So far, it can do everything needed for a very basic neural network:
 - Download MNIST and convert it to a numpy array